sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

    :alt: Demonstration of the central limit theorem
    :name: fig-cltDemo

-   Demonstration of the central limit theorem: In the top-left panel, we have a non-normal population distribution, and the remaining panels show the sampling distribution of the mean for samples of size 2 (top-right), 4 (bottom-left) and 8 (bottom-right) for data drawn from the distribution in the top-left panel.
+   Demonstration of the central limit theorem: In the panel (a), we have a non-normal population distribution, and the remaining panels show the sampling distribution of the mean for samples of size 2 (panel b), 4 (panel c) and 8 (panel d) for data drawn from the distribution in the top-left panel.
 As you can see, even though the original population distribution is non-normal the sampling distribution of the mean becomes pretty close to normal by the time you have a sample of even four observations.